Softwire/fleming-fund-website/README.md

 # What is this
-This is the [Git repository](https://en.wikipedia.org/wiki/Git) for the code that runs the [Fleming Fund website](http://www.flemingfund.org)
+This is the Git repository for the code that runs the [Fleming Fund website](http://www.flemingfund.org)

 # Tech overview
 * Content Management System (CMS): WordPress
 * Hosting: AWS
-* CI: Travis CI

 # Zero-to-hero